A woman with short dark hair, wearing a denim jacket and smartwatch, standing outdoors among green foliage, with her arms crossed and a slight smile.

 Her Approach

-Nicole's work is grounded in trauma-informed, nervous-system centered care.
-Her style is known for slow, anatomically-informed, melting deep tissue work combined with soothing relaxation - therapeutic and effective while honoring your nervous system's need for safety and calm.
+Nicole's bodywork is grounded in trauma-informed, nervous-system-centered care.
+Her style is slow, anatomically-informed, melting deep tissue work combined with soothing relaxation - therapeutic and effective while honoring your nervous system's need for safety and calm.

-As a Spinning Babies Aware Practitioner, she uses body balancing techniques to address the muscular and ligamentous tensions that create discomfort in pregnancy and can affect labor progress.
+As a Spinning Babies Aware Practitioner, she uses body balancing techniques to address the muscular and ligamentous tensions that create discomfort in pregnancy.
 Nicole is certified in Pre and Perinatal Massage with advanced training by Carole Osborne, trained as a doula (and still deeply humbled every time she attends a birth), and holds both her national certification (NCTMB) and California state license (CMT).